jcursons/Golden_2021_NatComm/README.md

 cancer cell lines on the gene AAMDC (previously C11orf67), using data from the 'DepMap' project and producing visualisations of RNA-seq data comparing specific drugs against shRNA-mediated AAMDC knockdown.

-For further information on this code please contact jcursons (details below), for details on the scientific work please contact the corresponding author Assoc.
+For further information on this code please contact jcursons (repository owner), for details on the scientific work please contact the corresponding author Assoc.
 Prof. Pilar Blancafort:
 - pilar.blancafort (at) uwa (dot) edu (dot) au
 - pilar.blancafort (at) gmail (dot) com